hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 - depending on how you ask the question, he'll drive you up the wall.
 He won't take a critical look at your approach.

 Let's take a few examples.
-I asked him:
+I asked:

 > I write documents on Google docs.
 Do I have a way to read this doc from a python program?